KhanOfTheMoon/backass2/README.md

 ## Key Design Decisions

-Server-side only:
+### Server-side only
-- OpenWeather API key is stored in .env and used only on the server.
+- OpenWeather API key is stored in `.env` and used only on the server.
-- The client does not call OpenWeather or Wikipedia directly.
+- The frontend does not call OpenWeather/Wikipedia/Currency APIs directly.
-- The client calls only /api/weather, so the API key is not exposed in the browser.
+- The frontend calls only `/api/weather`, so API keys are not exposed in the browser.

-Assignment JSON fields
+### Assignment JSON fields
+The server returns the required weather fields:
 - temperature
 - description
 - coordinates